What is Online Delivery?

 Do I need to come on campus during my studies?

-Some courses require compulsory Workshop attendance if studying certain units or modules off campus.
+Some courses require compulsory Workshop attendance if studying certain units or subjects off campus.
 Check the requirements of your individual course in the Course Guide.
 For the Workshop Timetable, please see Class Timetables.

 What Technical requirements are there for Online Delivery students?